klei1984/max/defects.md

 17. Unit gets stuck at square that is occupied by constructor's construction zone.

 18. First player to take turns gets 0 raw materials within the initial mining station's storage container on turn 1.
 Rest of the players get 14 raw materials.
 This is potentially a defect.

+19. Reports screens dereference NULL (mostly at game startup as long as some of the data is not filled in yet).

+20. Targeting water tiles with the missile launcher's area attack hits underwater personnel carriers directly as well as indirectly, but the same cannot hit submarines at all.
+Ground attack planes can hit underwater personnel carriers as well as submarines.
+If any land or air unit hits an underwater personnel carrier it is revealed.
+An indirect area attack does not reveal the personnel carrier.
+In early builds the personnel carrier was not able to enter or pass the sea, it was a normal land unit only.
+It is assumed something is not working correctly here.

 {% endcomment %}